Benedictine College: History

 Benedictine College celebrated its 150th anniversary in 2008.
 The present-day college was formed in 1971 by the merger of St. Benedict's College, a men's college, and Mount St. Scholastica College, a women's college.

-At the request of Most Rev. John B. Miège, S.J., Vicar Apostolic of Leavenworth, two Benedictine monks arrived in Atchison from Doniphan and opened St. Benedict's College, a boarding school, in 1858.
+At the request of John Baptist Miège, Vicar Apostolic of Leavenworth, two Benedictine monks arrived in Atchison from Doniphan and opened St. Benedict's College, a boarding school, in 1858.
 It was named for Benedict of Nursia, founder of modern western monasticism.
 The mainly classical school curriculum was intended to prepare students for the priesthood.
 The monks, who had recently arrived in the Kansas Territory, then moved their community to Atchison and founded the present-day St. Benedict's Abbey.
 It expanded to include commerce subjects to cater to the needs of the local population, which was primarily pioneers and settlers.
 Over the years the college continued to expand and by 1927 it was an accredited four-year liberal arts college.

-In 1863 the Benedictine Sisters of Mount St. Scholastica, whose namesake is Benedict of Nursia's twin sister Scholastica, arrived in Atchison and founded St. Scholastica's Academy (now Maur Hill – Mount Academy) for local young women.
-In 1924 Mount St. Scholastica's Junior College was opened so these young women could continue their tertiary education.
+In 1863, the Benedictine Sisters of Mount St. Scholastica, whose namesake is Benedict of Nursia's twin sister Scholastica, arrived in Atchison and founded St. Scholastica's Academy (now Maur Hill – Mount Academy) for local young women.
+In 1924, Mount St. Scholastica's Junior College was opened so these young women could continue their tertiary education.
 It became a senior college in 1932 and was authorized to confer bachelor degrees.

-In 1970, Fr.
-Alcuin Hemmen, OSB, president of St. Benedict's College, announced that St. Benedict's would become a co-educational college.
-Sr. Mary Noel Walter, OSB, president of Mount St. Scholastica College had been proposing a merger of the two colleges for over a year.
-Following Fr.
-Alcuin's announcement, Sr. Mary Noel organized discussion of a merger.
+In 1970, Alcuin Hemmen, president of St. Benedict's College, announced that St. Benedict's would become a co-educational college.
+Mary Noel Walter, president of Mount St. Scholastica College, had been proposing a merger of the two colleges for over a year.
+Following Alcuin's announcement, Walter organized discussion of a merger.
 It was agreed upon, and the universities merged on July 1, 1971, to form the current Benedictine College.
 The separate colleges' corporations remain in existence for scholarships and land ownership purposes and allowed the newly formed college a free 50-year lease of the separate colleges' facilities on their campuses.
 Benedictine College terminated the lease of the facilities from Mount St. Scholastica College on October 1, 1989, amidst financial hardship.
 It continues to lease property from St. Benedict's College.